radean0909/guild-chat/README.md

 - Finally, instead of relying on external db mocking tools or standing up external resources, seeding data, etc, unit tests can be accomplished with the in-memory store.

 ### the testing story
+- Due to time constraints, there is only minimal unit tests (to be illustrative) [see api/internal/db/mem/mem_test]
-- The service relies on unit tests at the 'db' level (in-memory store), at the handler level, and for important utility functions
+- In a production app, the service would rely on unit tests at the 'db' level (in-memory store), at the handler level, and for important utility functions
 - In a production app, an end-to-end runner would be ideal for regression testing
-- Integration testing can occur by standing up the service and excercising the endpoints directly
+- Integration testing can occur by standing up the service and excercising the endpoints directly (see above)

 ### improvements
 - leverage containerization through docker/k8s or a serverless architecture.
 I opted to avoid this at present, because, though critical, adding complexities to app at this stage doesn't reveal much, and ratchets up the complexity